-Android 12 is here for Pixel devices and many OEMs are a bit behind with updates since they want to put their own imprint and they probably want for the system to be stable.
+Android 12 is here for Pixel devices and many OEMs are a bit behind with updates since they want to put their own imprint while keeping the system stable.
 Sadly, that doesn’t seem to be the case for some users.
 Some users report that apps keep crashing on Android 12.
 Of course, if you are on the beta release, this is nothing strange.
 However, if you got stable firmware running on top of Android 12 but the issues are prominent, check the steps we provided below.

 Table of contents: